Why has the glass fallen off my over door?

-On older ovens the high temperature silicone adhesive can perish over time, causing the glass to separate from the door or in some cases completely separate.
+On older ovens the high temperature silicone adhesive can perish over time, causing the glass to separate from the door.

 You now need to remove the partially unstuck inner door glass from the door frame and thoroughly clean both parts with de-greaser.
-Make a point to scrape off the left over glue and any burnt on grease using a razor blade before cleaning both parts again with the de-greaser.
+Make a point of scraping off the left over glue and any burnt on grease using a razor blade before cleaning both parts again with the de-greaser.

 Now that both parts are thoroughly clean and grease-free you need to further clean the glass and the metal with an alcohol based cleaner.
 Both surfaces need to be absolutely clean and grease free otherwise the glue will not adhere properly.